If you want to get the best return on your investment, there are a couple of elements that must come together to make it work.

 First, you need a rental property that is in a good location that has a high demand.
 This will keep your vacancy rate low and your rent up high.
 Second, you need to purchase your rental property in a neighborhood that is known for appreciating values.
 When it comes time to sell, you want to make more than you paid.
 Third, you want to find a property that will generate good cash flow and give you a great cash-on-cash return.

 There is one element, however, that can easily be overlooked but is a critical element of success – finding a good tenant.
 You want to locate a tenant that will pay your rent each and every month on time and in full.
 You also want to find a tenant that will take care of your investment.
 Here are five steps to find the best renters.

 Step #1: Get a Background Check

 Never rent to someone without first completing a background check.
 Never judge a book by its cover.
-The best looking tenants could be the worst bill payers – and their credit report will let you know.
-The credit report will show if they pay their loans on time and if there are any court judgements against them.
+The best-looking tenants could be the worst bill payers – and their credit report will let you know.
+The credit report will show if they pay their loans on time and if there are any court judgments against them.
 Here are the main websites that provide background checks: www.equifax.com, www.experian.com , www.transunion.com.